Smart Growth Strategies for Disaster Resilience and Recovery

 Climate Change and Resilience Assistance for the State of Iowa

 In 2009, EPA and FEMA worked with state and local leaders in Iowa to explore how the latest science on changing weather patterns due to climate change could be integrated into state and local planning efforts to adapt to and mitigate future natural disasters.
-The Iowa Climate Change Adaptation and Resilience Report presents the findings of this pilot project.
+Iowa Climate Change Adaptation and Resilience Report, available in the EPA Archive Search EPA Archive, presents the findings of this pilot project.

 - Visit our Smart Growth and Climate Change page for climate adaptation resources.